-Performance Measure and Indicator, TARP Objective and Assessment Criteria Monitoring Program Management Trigger Action Response Notify DAWE of any detection or predictions of an exceedance of a performance measure within two business days.
-Submit an Impact Response Plan to DAWE (in accordance with Condition 11 of the DAWE Consent for the Tahmoor South Project).
-Notes: 1 EIS predictions for aquatic habitat are summarised in Table 19 of the Biodiversity Management Plan.
+ommonwealth DCCEEW of any detection or predictions of an ince of a performance measure within two business days. an Impact Response Plan to Commonwealth DCCEEW (in nce with Condition 11 of the DAWE (now Commonwealth V) Consent for the Tahmoor South Project).